-Parents can also sign up for auto-email notification by completing the list form at www.slsd.org.
-Click on Parent Link, select the Blackboard Connect Link.
-This system allows the district to communicate with parents regarding emergencies, school closings, school events, and other important issues affecting you and our students.
+Parents/guardians can also sign up for auto-email notification by completing the list form at, http://pa02209662.schoolwires.net/Page/596 select the Blackboard Connect Link.
+This system allows the district to communicate with parents/guardians regarding emergencies, school closings, school events, and other important issues affecting you and our students.